dml-cth/deep-machine-learning/instructions/02a_azure_cloud_instructions.md

 - Under _Azure Services_, click on _Virtual machines_, you'll be redirected to a new page.

-- If you followed step 1 of this guide correctly, you should now see your newly-created instance in this page.
+- If you followed step 1 of this guide correctly, you should now see your newly-created, stopped instance in this page.
 Click on its name.

 - Click on _Start_ and wait until the instance has started; the _Start_ button will be greyed out when this happens, and the _Status_ of the instance will be shown as _Running_.

   - **Note**: As soon as the instance starts it will be consuming credits.
 This only halts when you stop it.
 Take this into account when following the next steps.

-- In the _Properties_ part of the webpage you're currently in, you'll find your instance's _Public IP address_, under _Networking_.
+- In the _Properties_ part of your instance, you'll find your instance's _Public IP address_, under _Networking_.
 Write it down somewhere, we'll use it in the next steps.

   - **Note**: Sometimes it takes a few seconds for the IP of a recently-started machine to show up in the webpage.
 If that's the case, refresh your webpage after starting the instance.